Updated: May 12, 2026

 Strategy 1: Pay Before the Statement Closes

 The most direct way to control your reported utilization is to pay down your balance before your statement closing date.
-The goal is to let the statement close with a low balance -- ideally below 10% of your credit limit -- regardless of how much you spent during the billing cycle.
+The goal is to let the statement close with a low balance — ideally below 10% of your credit limit — regardless of how much you spent during the billing cycle.
+Anyone working to increase their credit score quickly using timing strategies will find this single habit is the highest-leverage change available.

 To implement this, find your statement closing date.
 It appears on any previous statement or you can call the issuer.
 Three to five days before that date, make a payment that brings your balance down to your target level.
 Let the statement close with the low balance, then pay the remaining small amount by the due date.